 There are so many options of ways you can use this vegan Alfredo Sauce recipe.

 - You can use it as a sauce with whole wheat linguini making an authentic version of Fettuccine Alfredo.
-Or any type of noodles you enjoy!
+Or any noodles you enjoy!

 - My kids love rotini, and I like to buy the chickpea version for added protein.
 Pour it over chickpea or lentil pasta.